jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 # Bottom line

 If you are starting to experience pain, I strongly suggest you start working on mitigating it as soon as possible.
-I am aware the products in this article are can be pretty costly, it is not the only thing you can do.
+I am aware the products in this article can be pretty costly; it is not the only thing you can do.

 Changing my devices was only a factor.
 Changing my habits was an equally large one.
 E.g., I was influenced a lot by Cal Newport's [Digital Minimalism](https://www.calnewport.com/books/digital-minimalism/), which helped me cut down my smartphone habits, which in turn reduced stress on my wrists.
 I started rigorously applying the Pomodoro technique to enable my muscles to rest between work sessions.
 I started exercising, which helped my wrist pain as well.